 If this is not done, then the employer will only be able to make a claim for that employee up to the date the contract expires.
-However, if the contract expired on or after 23 September 2020, the employer may be able to rehire the employee and furlough them (there is a discrepancy in the Employee Guidance note which states that rehiring is only possible where the contract expired after 23 October 2020 - we believe this is a drafting error and have sought clarification on this point from HMRC).
+However, if the contract expired on or after 23 September 2020, the employer may be able to rehire the employee and furlough them.